 The same information is available on the Administration > Tenants page (some in optional columns) and on the Statistics tab of a tenant's Properties window.

 This information provides the ability to monitor the usage of the overall system and look for indicators of abnormal activity.
-For example, if a single tenant experiences a spike in Security Event Activity, they might be under attack.
+For example, if a single tenant experiences a spike in Security Event Activity, they may be under attack.

 More information is available in the Chargeback report (in the Events & Reports section).
 This report details protection hours, the current database sizes, and the number of computers (activated and non-activated) for each tenant.